Mathématique: Chapter 4

 ::World Series, 1985::

-::Royals vs. Cardinals:: he texted back.
+::Royals vs. Cardinals:: he replied.

-Rush could probably handle texting.
+Rush could handle texting.
+Probably.

-He glanced over at the mathematician, who was still texting Mitchell.
+He glanced at the mathematician, who was still texting Mitchell.
 “Keep it short, hotshot.
 He only needs to know where we are and that we’re together.”

 Rush nodded.